Thomas Banks Cabaniss

 Thomas Banks Cabaniss (August 31, 1835 – August 14, 1915) was a United States representative from Georgia.
-He was a lawyer in Forsyth, Georgia and served innthe Georgia House of Representatives and Georgia Senate.
+He was a lawyer in Forsyth, Georgia, and served in the Georgia House of Representatives and Georgia Senate.

-Earlt life and education
+Early life and education

 Born in Forsyth, Georgia, he attended private schools and Penfield College (now Mercer University), graduated from the University of Georgia in 1853, studied law, and was admitted to the bar in 1861.

 Military service

 He entered the Confederate States Army on April 1, 1861, and served throughout the Civil War, after which he returned to Forsyth and commenced the practice of law.

 Political career

 He was a member of the Georgia House of Representatives from 1865 to 1867 and was appointed assistant secretary of the Georgia State Senate in 1870 and secretary in 1873.
 He resigned to become Solicitor General of the Flint circuit, which office he held until 1877; he served in the Georgia Senate from 1878 to 1880 and 1884 to 1886.

 Cabaniss was elected as a Democrat to the Fifty-third United States Congress, serving from March 4, 1893, to March 3, 1895; he was an unsuccessful candidate for renomination in 1894, and was appointed a member of the Dawes Commission to adjust affairs in the Indian Territory.
 He was mayor of Forsyth in 1910 and judge of the city court in 1913 and 1914.